Dear Fellow Shareholders,

 Words of Appreciation

 We look forward to meeting you at our virtual Annual General Meeting.
-In the meantime, may you and your loved ones stay well, healthy and safe during these tumultuous times.
+In the meantime, may you and your loved ones stay well and safe.

 John Lim Kok Min